blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 ## Data Tables and Fields within Beacon Block

-In this section of the article, we provide the details of the data schema presented earlier, focusing on each section of the diagram, listing the data fields for each table, describing the primary and foreign keys, and providing sample data for each field (where possible).
+In this section of the article, we provide the details of the data schema presented earlier, focusing on each section of the diagram one by one.
+We list the data fields for each table, identify the primary and foreign keys, and provide sample data for each field (where applicable).

 The [json files](./code/) corresponding to the full data extracted from the mentioned beacon blocks are available under the [GitHub repository](./code/).
-The Database Markup Language (DBML) is used to describe the schema and each of its tables.
-The [dbdiagram.io](http://dbdiagram.io) service by [holistics.io](http://holistics.io) conveniently converts the schema code written in DBML into an interactive data schema, as in Figure 2 in this article.

-In the DBML specification of the schema, TINYTEXT and INT(255) are the two data types for string/hash and big integer, assuming that the data will be imported to MySQL. `pk` refers to primary key(s), whereas `-`, `<`, and `>` respectively refer to one-to-one, one-to-many, and many-to-one relations. `note`s provide example data from different actual beacon blocks from the Medalla testnet.
-Beacon block in slot 139 is used to illustrate the beacon block body and proposer slashings.
-Beacon block in slot 688 is used to illustrate attester slashings and attestations.
-Beacon block in slot 1005 is used to illustrate deposits and beacon block in slot 29758 are used to illustrate voluntary exits.
-These blocks are also where the respective events of proposer slashing, attester slashing, deposit, and voluntary exit took place for the first time.
+In the DBML specification of the schema,
+- TINYTEXT and INT(255) are the two data types for string/hash and big integer, assuming that the data will be imported to MySQL.
+- `pk` refers to primary key(s), whereas
+- `-`, `<`, and `>` respectively refer to one-to-one, one-to-many, and many-to-one relations.
+- `note`s provide example data from different actual beacon blocks from the Medalla testnet.

+Regarding the sample data:
+- Beacon block in slot 139 is used to illustrate the beacon block body and proposer slashings.
+- Beacon block in slot 688 is used to illustrate attester slashings and attestations.
+- Beacon block in slot 1005 is used to illustrate deposits and beacon block in slot 29758 are used to illustrate voluntary exits.
+- These blocks are also where the respective events of proposer slashing, attester slashing, deposit, and voluntary exit took place for the first time in the Medalla testnet.

 ### Beacon Block